Harshal260204/SyncSpace-Live-Room/README.md

 - **MongoDB Atlas Setup** with comprehensive setup guide
 - **SSL/HTTPS Configuration** for all deployments
 - **Environment Configuration** with production-ready settings
+- **Blind Mode Testing** with comprehensive testing procedures and documentation
 - **Comprehensive Documentation** with deployment guides and testing procedures

 ## 🎯 Module Features Summary